-Charting: We ask that all teams and all specialties-rural Medical, Dental Optical and Surgical- use the Salud y Paz charts to document all services provided to all patients during their mission team.
+Charting: We ask that all teams and all specialties-rural Medical, Dental Optical and Surgical-use the Salud y Paz charts to document all services provided to all patients during their mission team.
 This is important for continuity of care, standardization of processes and for compliance and reporting to the Ministry of Health.

-Working at the Salud y Paz Clinic in Camanchaj: For most of our teams, we are now scheduling a half day clinic at our Camanchaj project site.
-We are desiring to strengthen our relationship and services to the community of Camanchaj, and with a particular outreach to the families who attend our school.
-We also desire to give mission teams the opportunity to see the clinic to which their patients will be referred for follow up and meet staff from the school, so they can see how their volunteer service work is an important component of the greater whole of the programs working together.
-If your team has a scheduled work day in Camanchaj at the Salud y Paz clinic, the day will still run very much like a rural clinic.
-We ask that you still use your own supplies, tools, people, etc. Our regular weekly Guatemalan staff of dentists and doctors appreciate your understanding in helping us optimize our resources while serving patients at the clinic on a normal weekly scheduled basis.
+Visit to the Salud y Paz School and Clinic in Camanchaj: For all of our teams, we schedule a visit to our Camanchaj project site on the Friday morning on your way to your free time location.
+We desire to give mission teams the opportunity to see the clinic to which their patients will be referred for follow up and meet staff and students from the school, so they can see how their volunteer service work is an important component of the greater whole of the programs working together.